-[110]) to establish the person's identity with a high degree of reliability.
+The notion of ubiquitous biometrics may refer to the identification of an individual at any time and at any place by utilizing all the pieces of information - both biometric and nonbiometric - available about the person.
+An ubiquitous biometric system will exploit other identity cues such as a person's location (de Montiove et al., 2013), behavior, and recent interaction history (Rashid et al., 2013) in conjunction with the available biometric data (including soft biometric characteristics) to establish the person's identity with a high degree of reliability.
 This concept can be understood from the following illustrative example.
 Suppose that a user wishes to perform a banking transaction using his smartphone equipped with a face recognition system.
-Apart from capturing the person's face, the authentication system can also obtain information about the user's location using the Global Positioning System sensors available on the phone.
+Apart from capturing the person's face, the authentication system can also obtain information about the user's location using the Global Positioning System (GPS) sensors available on the phone.
 It is also possible to obtain information on the user's recent interactions with the phone (e.g., the applications that were accessed) as well as the transaction history of the user with the bank (e.g., transaction type, amount involved, beneficiaries).
 All these bits of evidence about the user can be integrated to obtain a strong assurance of identity.

 An alternate perspective on ubiquitous biometrics is to venture beyond the task of establishing the identity of a person and gather additional information about the person.
-For instance, apart from identifying an individual using the face image, the system can also recognize the person's mood based on his facial expressions [9].
-Moving one step further, it may be possible to find out the person's preferences and behavioral characteristics by mining his social media profile [76].
+For instance, apart from identifying an individual using the face image, the system can also recognize the person's mood based on his facial expressions (Bettadapura, 2012).
+Moving one step further, it may be possible to find out the person's preferences and behavioral characteristics by mining his social media profile (Rashid et al., 2013).
 This additional knowledge about the user would be extremely useful in applications that require personalized delivery of services.